Experimental Weaving on a Frame Loom, May 17 & 18 (Sat/Sun), 10-5pm, Catskill, NY

 Cancellation Policy:

-Please consider carefully before signing up for one of our classes, loom rentals, or purchasing a class for another person.
+Please consider carefully before signing up for one of our classes or purchasing a class for another person.
 Due to the small class size for in-person workshops and the limited number of looms, each person makes an important contribution to the group dynamic and cancelling within short notice can make it difficult to fill your spot.
 If you do need to cancel, please be aware of our policies:

 No refunds will be given on gift certificates.
-(Updated 05/05/2024)
+(Updated 03/27/2025)

 Instructor: Jen Simms